isomerpages/moe-montfortjuniorsch/_our-programme/Learning for Life Programme/Montfort Schools Sport Excellence Programme (MSPEX).md

 <img src="/images/MSPEX%20Chart_2.jpg" style="width:360px;height:190px;margin-left:15px;" align = "right">

 Besides the identified areas, other activities such as Master Classes, Sports Leader camps, alumni and other sports personalities motivational talks will be organised.

+### IT TAKES A COMMUNITY TO NURTURE OUR SPORTSMEN!

+We recognise that developing our young Montfortians to be sportsmen par excellence, we cannot do it alone.
+We need the assistance of our community to ensure the success of our **MSPEX** program.
+We are privilege to have a team of experts, comprising of academia, sportsmen, coaches, business leaders and organisational leaders to serve on our Advisory Council.
+Our team of teachers and coaches work closely together to monitor and implement the program and most importantly, we require the close support from parents.
+Working together, we will develop our young sportsmen to be the best that they can be.
+Age Quod Agis.